Midi Receiver

 Midi Receiver listens for midi input from an external device.
 This can be used to synchronize visuals with live played music or using a midi controller.

-Please be advised that for MIDI device support, this behavior requires one of the 3rd party plugins for Unity, either Minis or MIDI Jack.
+Please be advised that for MIDI device support, this behavior requires one of the 3rd party plugins for Unity, either or .
 Timeflow is not affiliated in any way with these plugins other than implementing the input that it provides.
 Axon Genesis is not responsible for its performance or any issues that may occur while using it.

 Live MIDI input varies by platform.
 Please refer to the documentation for the MIDI plugin you choose to use for a list of supported platforms and devices.